-^{}The amounts for subsequent years may be larger than \$6,000 and \$7,000 as they may be adjusted by a COLA.
+The amounts for subsequent years may be larger than \$6,000 and \$7,000 as they may be adjusted by a COLA.

 - 3.3 Custodian/Trustee Requirements.
 The custodian or trustee of your traditional IRA must be a bank, trust company, savings and loan association, a federally insured credit union, or other entity approved by the Secretary of the Treasury. - 3.4 No Life Insurance.
-Your contributions or any funds in your IRA cannot be invested in life insurance to any extent. - 3.5 Nonforfeitable.
+Your contributions or any funds in your IRA cannot be invested in life insurance to any extent - 3.5 Nonforfeitable.
 Your contributions and IRA funds are nonforfeitable. - 3.6 Segregated Funds.
-Your IRA funds must be kept separate from other property, although these assets may be combined with other property in a common IRA trust fund. - 3.7 Distributions which must be taken by Age 701/2 or Age 72, as applicable.
+Your IRA funds must be kept separate from other property, although these assets may be combined with other property in a common IRA trust fund. - 3.7 Distributions which must be taken by Age 701/z or Age 72, as applicable.
 The following discussion is presented in question and answer format.

-Why are there federal tax rules mandating required minimum distributions from a traditional IRA?
-The primary purpose of a traditional IRA is to provide retirement funds for the traditional IRA accountholder.
-Therefore, the tax laws require an IRA accountholder to take a required minimum distribution for the year he or she attains age 701⁄2 and each subsequent year.
+Why are there federal tax rules mandating required minimum distributions from a traditional IRA, SEP-IRA and SIMPLE-IRA?
+The primary purpose of a traditional IRA is to allow you and others to save for retirement and then use the funds for retirement and also to accumulate funds for a beneficiary.
+Therefore, the tax laws require an IRA accountholder to take a required minimum distribution (RMD).
 After the IRA accountholder dies, the beneficiary or beneficiaries will be required to take required distributions.
 There are specific formulas for determining how much must be withdrawn, and when.
-These amounts are called "required minimum distributions" (RMDs).
-Note.
-Commencing with tax year 2020, the age 701⁄2 requirement is changed to an age 72 requirement for an IRA owner who attained age 701⁄2 in 2019 or earlier is ineligible to use the new age 72 requirement.
-Such an IRA owner must take an RMD for 2020 or 2021 even if he or she is not age 72.
+These amounts are called 'required minimum distributions' (RMDs).